tranquilit/WAPT-Documentation/source/wapt-usage/wapt-console-detail.rst

 .. hint::

-	With the :guilabel:`section` drop-down menu, you can choose to create a profile package rather than a group package
+	With the :guilabel:`section` drop-down menu, you can choose to create a profile package rather than a *group* package.

 Cleaning the local cache from the WAPT console
 ----------------------------------------------